 Outside Professional Activities For David King

 Unpaid Board Chair, NGO: Initiatives for China.
 Role includes helping founder, and HKS graduate, Jianli Yang, negotiate relationships with State and Local governmental leaders in the United states.
 Engagement on a twice-a-month basis throughout the academic year.
-This notice was updated in June 2018, and the relationship with Initiatives for China will presumably continue through AY19.
+This notice was updated in June 2020, and the relationship with Initiatives for China will presumably continue through AY21.

 Contracted Speaker, Non-Profit University: Indiana University.
 Periodically speak to a group of international politicians/bureaucrats for an Executive Education program administered by Indiana University.
 Engagement one day per academic year.
-This notice was updated in June 2018, and the relationship with Indiana University will presumably continue through AY19.
+This notice was updated in June 2020, and the relationship with Indiana University will presumably continue through AY21.

 Contracted Speaker, For-Profit: Knovva Academy.
 Periodically speak to a gathering of high school students for a "simulated United Nations" event in Boston.
 This program is administered by Knovva Academy, a for-profit start-up focusing on integrative skill-building through a UN simulation.
-Engagement one day per academic year.
-This notice was updated in June 2018, and the relationship with Knovva Academic will presumably continue through AY19.
+Engagement in 2019 was two academic days, and we anticipate a similar engagement in 2020.
+This notice was updated in June 2020, and the relationship with Knovva Academic will presumably continue through AY21.